Nancy Pelosi: Man charged with attempted kidnap and assault

 The Department of Justice charged the suspect, who has been named as David DePape, with two violations of federal law on Monday.
 These included one count of assaulting a family member of a US official in retaliation for the performance of their duties, which carries a maximum sentence of 30 years.

-He is also charged with the attempted kidnap of Mrs Pelosi, which carries a maximum penalty of 20 years.
+He is additionally charged with the attempted kidnap of Mrs Pelosi, which carries a maximum penalty of 20 years.

+San Francisco's district attorney also brought six charges on Monday, including attempted murder and elder abuse, and added there may be further charges.

+The attack appears to be "politically motivated", Brooke Jenkins said, and the suspect will face "parallel prosecutions".

 The suspect had a roll of tape, white rope, a second hammer and zip ties in his possession when he was arrested, the justice department said.
 He had planned to hold Mrs Pelosi hostage and was going to break "her kneecaps" if she "lied" to him, according to court documents.

-But Mrs Pelosi, 82, was on the other side of the country in Washington DC at the time of the assault.
+He also told police that if Mrs Pelosi was injured, then she would have had to use a wheelchair to enter Congress, which would send a message to other politicians.

-She flew back to see her husband in hospital, where he underwent successful surgery for a skull fracture and injuries to his hands and right arm.
-The venture capitalist - who has been married to Mrs Pelosi since 1963 - is expected to make a full recovery, her office said in a statement.
+The 82-year-old was in Washington DC but flew back to see her husband in hospital, where he underwent successful surgery for a skull fracture and injuries to his hands and right arm.
+The venture capitalist, who has been married to Mrs Pelosi since 1963, is expected to make a full recovery.

 "Our children, our grandchildren and I are heartbroken and traumatised by the life-threatening attack," Mrs Pelosi said in a statement over the weekend.

-As well as Mrs Pelosi - who as speaker of the House of Representatives is second in line to the presidency - the suspect had a list of other people he wanted to target and may have been planning further attacks, law enforcement sources told the BBC's US partner CBS News.
+As well as Mrs Pelosi - who as speaker of the House of Representatives is one of the most senior politicians in the country - the suspect had a list of other people he wanted to target and may have been planning further attacks, law enforcement sources told the BBC's US partner CBS News.

-The suspect is being held in a San Francisco jail and could also face separate charges from state police over the assault.
+He is being held in a San Francisco jail and will appear in court on Tuesday.

-At the start of the break-in, Mr Pelosi told the intruder he needed to use the bathroom then made a 911 call on his mobile phone.
+Mr Pelosi later told police that he was asleep when the suspect, who he had never seen before, entered his bedroom.
+He told the intruder that he needed to use the bathroom then made a 911 call on his mobile phone.

 The attack has raised fears of political violence less than two weeks before the midterm election on 8 November that will determine control of Congress.